 Degree: Master of Science in Engineering – Electronic Materials

-Description: The electronic materials program provides a knowledge set that is highly relevant to the semiconductor industry.
+Program Description: The Electronic Materials program provides a knowledge set that is highly relevant to the semiconductor industry.
 The program has 4 focus areas: theoretical background (120, 221 and 271), applied knowledge (122, 224, 223, and 298), exposure to theoretical approaches (271), and introduction to the emerging field of microelectronics of organic electronics (252).
-All the faculty members have industrial experience prior to joining UCLA and are currently conducting active research in these subject areas.
+All faculty members have industrial experience prior to joining UCLA and are currently conducting active research in these subject areas.

 At least 6 of the Courses must be from the MAT SCI Department courses below:

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below: